sumitnagal/ntnx_labs/modules/picker/README.md

   ```
 * Run the test command to make sure the tests are still passing and coverage is good!
 * Run the main application and ensure it's working correctly
-* Ensure all exported items have documentation
+* Ensure all exported items have documentation and code coverage is adequate
 * Using your own github account, create a new public repo named **picker**
 * Setup your git repo using:
   ```shell